JohnRahaghi/PBC-TEST/Phase 1 Problem ID and Evaluation.md

 •	Define the problem

-•	What will the proposed address?
+•	What will the proposed policy address?

 •	How does it fit into OFCIO/individual team goals?